platformparity/jsdom/README.md

 - Having an `IndexedDB` implementation for close-enough persistence needs right inside of node would be awesome, but that would be a considerable undertaking and I'm not sure I'd release that under MIT.
 There's in-memory IndexedDB implementations though, could try to plug that one in.
 - Not clear what to do about the Cache API
 - Probably going to drop the `DedicatedWorkerGlobalContext` stuff.
 Makes no sense here, does it?
-  - On second thought, maybe that `postMessage` stuff could be repurposed to use some messaging protocol under the hood.
-Sounds a bit _too_ clever though...
 - I've crossed out a couple of things I don't want to support at this point.
 - I haven't look at some of these _at all_.
 They probably don't make a lot of sense either